 This is a guest post.
-If you would like to write for Becoming Press then please consider submitting a guest post here.
+If you would like to write for Becoming Press then please consider joining our writing team here.
 You may read about the author at the end of the article.

 I’ve always wondered what it would be like to be someone else.